 NT MFMA Circulars 55 and 70 set the ratio of operational repairs and maintenance to asset value (write down value of the municipality's property, plant and equipment (PPE)) at 8%.
-The ratio outcome for 2021/22 is 7.2%, slightly lower than the National Treasury benchmark.
-This is mainly due to the adverse impact of the COVID-19 pandemic, which decelerated the ability to spend on repairs and maintenance.
+The ratio outcome for 2021/22 improved from 7.2% in the approved budget to 8.2% in the 2021/22 January adjustments budget.
+This improvement is because of increased investment in repairs and maintenance and reduced PPE cost.